pendulum-project/ntpd-rs/docs/guide/migrating-chrony.md

 initial-poll-interval = <desired initial poll interval>
 ```

-There is no support for bursting in ntpd-rs yet.
-When any bursting option (`burst` or `iburst`) is present, these usually can be ignored, although if custom poll limits are in place, these may need to be rethought.
+There is currently no support for bursting in ntpd-rs.
+When any bursting option (`burst` or `iburst`) is present, these usually can be ignored, although if custom poll limits are in place, these may need to be relaxed.

 ### Peer directives